emqx/neuron-docs/en_US/getting-started/quick_start.md

 ![add-group](./assets/group-create.png)

 Once the Group has been created, the new Group will be displayed in the corresponding Group list, as shown in the figure below.
-The user can also click on the Edit button at this point to view the configuration of the Group that has just been created.
+The user can click on the Edit button at this point to view the configuration of the Group that has just been created.

 ![group-list](./assets/group-list.png)
 6. To set up tags：